|Home | Jobs |

 In 2004 Chairman William Donaldson initiated a formal assessment of how data tagged using XBRL could benefit investors and the Commission.
 Staff from the Divisions of Corporation Finance and Investment Management and the Offices of the Chief Accountant and Information Technology conducted the assessment, which led to a rule adopted in February 2005 that established a voluntary filing program.
 This program allowed companies to voluntarily furnish XBRL-tagged financial statements starting in March 2005.
 The program was expanded to permit mutual funds to submit their risk/return summary information as tagged exhibits in July 2007.
 To support the program, the Commission contracted for software tools that allow EDGAR users to view and use XBRL filings.

 In 2007, the Commission established the Office of Interactive Disclosure (OID).
 OID helped the Commission develop rules to formalize the XBRL reporting requirements, finalize a comprehensive XBRL taxonomy for U.S. Generally Accepted Accounting Principles (GAAP), and create a technological infrastructure for interactive data formats.

 In May and June 2008, the Commission approved proposing releases for new rules that require operating companies to report financial information and mutual funds to report risk/return summary information in interactive data format, specifically XBRL.
 Final rules for operating companies and final rules for mutual funds were published in early 2009.
 The base technology platform to support the rules had been implemented in December 2008.
 Further operational plans to monitor and review compliance with the rules and the effectiveness of the platforms are in development.
-The Commission also has published final rules requiring certain nationally-recognized statistical rating organizations (NRSROs) to provide rating information on their websites in XBRL format.
+The Commission also has published final rules requiring nationally recognized statistical rating organizations (NRSROs) to provide rating information regarding credit rating histories on their websites in XBRL format.